kcmv/colabo/src/frontend/app/components/session/SESSION.md

 if there is no a session for a map joined by a user, each user, viewing that map is joined to a **default session**.
 Moderators can create a new session (_Q1_).

+# Parameters

+## Participants
++ session helps to keep track of participants in the session
++ for that, each session contain list of `Participant` instances, each representing a participant in the session.
++ by it, moderator/fascilitator can now:
+  + who are active/online users in the session
+  + what is the last action of each participant
+  + where is each participant in the map

+# Session persistence
++ Sessions are used to enforce and keep persistence of manners/rules/behaviours (brainstorming, etc) participants are practicing
++ thus, sessions are stored on server
++ they contain behaviours (e.g. brainstorming) and preserve THEM TOO by that!
++ if any user is dropped of a session/connection, upon coming back he is set-up back to current state
++ if session-creator (moderator) has to restart or for some other reason loose application state, he can load the session from the server and continue enforcing it to session participants

 # Questions